 How to connect a headset to a computer

-Computer headsets generally feature one of two types of connector: mini plug or USB.
+Computer headsets, or earphones, generally feature one of two types of connector: mini plug or USB (universal serial bus).
 Either connection works well for a headset, but one is analog and one is digital.
-Bluetooth enables headsets to connect without the use of a cable.
+Bluetooth enables headsets to connect without a cable.
 These headsets, however, run on a limited battery life.

-Below are instructions for connecting each type of headset to your computer.
+Below are instructions for connecting each type of headset to your computer for audio output.

 If you have speakers connected to your computer, connecting a headset to the line out or headphone jack may result in sound only being output to the headset.
 To have sound output to headset and speakers, you need to use a USB headset or plug the headphones to a headphone jack on the computer.